sftcd/openssl/esnistuff/README.md

   and indicates that there's a problem with resuming a session.
 Since I did mess with that code (I changed what's stored when ESNI is used), that's likely my fault.
 Will check, but gotta do other stuff first (hence this note:-)
+    - Issue seems to be my callback is insisting that the name (whether clear or ESNI) stored in the session matches the peer cert in the session, which is ok if that's a "real" cert, as in my ESNI tests, but likely isn't the case in general where we might be dealing with a self-signed cert.
+    - So I need to loosen up a bit and/or make the ``require_hidden_match`` input to ``SSL_esni_enable`` be a command line argument that also controls this (and hence has a slightly different semantic).
+Need to think a bit about that.
+    - There's a FIXME: for that in ``s_client.c`` around line 2149.

 - Resync'd with upstream.
 Must figure how to automate that.